Full analytical dashboard · Updated May 9, 2026

 Ballots will be sent to members in good standing no later than May 9, 2026.

-The voting system requires eligible members to register and verify their identity before receiving voting credentials.
-Government-issued identification must match the member information provided to the party.
+The voting system requires eligible members to register and verify their identity by May 20, 2026 to receive voting credentials. corrected May 9 Government-issued identification must match the member information provided to the party.

 Members must not allow another person to use their voting credentials or vote in their place.